GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets

 However, talks on a ceasefire ended without a breakthrough and a member of the Ukrainian delegation said the discussions were difficult as the Russian side was biased, news that darkened the mood on Wall Street.

-The Dow Jones Industrial Average .DJI slid 1.17% and the S&P 500 .SPX lost 0.98%.
-The Nasdaq Composite .IXIC fell less, down 0.4% as investors bet the Federal Reserve will be less aggressive hiking interest rates.
-MSCI's all-country world equity index .MIWD00000PUS was down 0.59%.
+The Dow Jones Industrial Average .DJI slid 1.39% and the S&P 500 .SPX lost 1.24%.
+The Nasdaq Composite .IXIC fell less, down 0.75%, as investors bet the Federal Reserve will be less aggressive hiking interest rates.
+MSCI's all-country world equity index .MIWD00000PUS dropped 0.73%.

 Markets are likely to remain choppy in the near term, analysts said.
 While valuations have fallen and some risks have been priced into the market, it's not time to derisk, Solita Marcelli, chief investment office for the Americas at UBS Global Weather Management, told clients in a note.